OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

 This document details how to create an expanding card effect using only CSS.
-This effect is achieved without JavaScript, relying solely on CSS transitions and the `:hover` pseudo-class.
-The card expands horizontally when hovered over, revealing hidden content.
-We'll use plain CSS for this example, showcasing a clean and efficient approach.
+This technique leverages CSS transitions and transforms to achieve a smooth, visually appealing animation without JavaScript.
+We'll use plain CSS3 for this example, but the concepts can be adapted to other CSS frameworks like Tailwind CSS.

 **Description of the Styling:**

-The styling uses a simple card structure with a container div and inner divs for the visible and hidden content.
-Key CSS properties include:

-* `transition`: This provides a smooth animation when hovering over the card.
-* `width`: The initial and expanded widths are controlled to create the expansion effect.
-* `overflow`: Hidden content is initially concealed and revealed on expansion.
-* `:hover`:  Triggers the expansion effect when the mouse hovers over the card.
+The card starts in a compact state.
+When the user hovers over it, the card expands horizontally, revealing more content.
+The expansion is animated smoothly using a CSS transition.
+We'll achieve this using the `:hover` pseudo-class and the `transform` property for scaling.

 **Full Code:**